Financial Aid

 4. Loans

 Again, the amount you see will be a rough estimate; however, you can use it as a guide for what to expect to pay.
-Take special note of how much the net price calculators say you’ll have to borrow in order to attend the college.
+Take special note of how much the net price calculators say you'll have to borrow to attend college.
 If you multiply that figure by four, is the number more than the average starting salary for a recent college graduate?
-If so, you may want to consider a school that will cost less.
-When it comes to borrowing money to pay for college, it’s a good rule of thumb to always borrow federal first.
+If so, you may consider a school that will cost less.
+When it comes to borrowing money to pay for college, it's a good rule of thumb to always borrow federal first.
 Federal student loans have the lowest interest rates, meaning they will accrue less interest over time and cost less to pay back.
-If you max out the federal loan amount that you qualify for, ask your financial aid officer for a preferred lender list.
-This list is put together by the college and includes private lenders that they feel comfortable working with as you finance your education.
-Typically, these are private lenders that other students at the school have used in the past.
+If you max out the federal loan amount you qualify for, ask your financial aid officer for a preferred lender list.
+The college puts this list together and includes private lenders that they feel comfortable working with as you finance your education.
+Typically, these are private lenders that other students at the school have used.

 How Much Student Debt is Reasonable?